Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/mountain-miners/rules/_index.md

 Tiles can now be _divided_ into multiple sections.

 When you grab such a tile, you only get the side that currently _points_ towards the Arrow Tile.
 Place tiles before you such that this side faces _away_ from you, to always remember.
+(You only get _that_ gemstone or action, not the others on the tile.)

-If the Arrow Tile is on a diagonal, it points at _two sides_.
-You may choose which one you want.
+In some situations, the Arrow Tile may point at the line between _two sides_.
+In that case, choose which of the two options you want.

-Similarly, if you want to use a tile for an action, you can only use that one.

 It also adds new actions:
 * **Rotate Grabbed**: rotate a tile you've already grabbed.
 (To make another side point up and be true.)